Fire safety (general)

 Larger properties may be expected to install more sophisticated detectors and alarms, which are classed as L2 systems.

-How do I do the assessment?
+How do I undertake the assessment?

 Further advice can be gained from a fire safety consultant or your local fire authority.

-How do I record the fire risk assessment?
+How do I record the Fire Risk Assessment?

 The legislation does not prescribe a specific format for the assessment but you do have to record the significant findings and the persons especially at risk from fire.
 The significant findings are a list of the actions that should be taken to reduce the fire hazards to a minimum.